BHFDSC/CCU029_01/protocol/README.md

    <td><strong>1) Nosocomial admissions</strong>
    </td>
    <td>
-    Consistent with definitions used by NHS England<sup>21</sup>, we classified an admission as nosocomial if the first associated Positive test occurred between day 8 of hospitalisation and hospital discharge and there were no Covid codes (U07.1, U07.2) provided as a cause for hospitalisation before day 8 of the admission .
+    Consistent with definitions used by NHS England<a href="https://paperpile.com/c/npFJxx/u4ZE">[12]</a>, we classified an admission as nosocomial if the first associated Positive test occurred between day 8 of hospitalisation and hospital discharge and there were no Covid codes (U07.1, U07.2) provided as a cause for hospitalisation before day 8 of the admission .
    </td>
   </tr>
   <tr>
    <td><strong>2)  Incidental Admissions  “Type C”</strong>
    </td>
    <td>
     We classified incidental admissions before those directly caused by or contributed to by SARS-CoV-2 infection, to remove the possibility that this type of admission could be misclassified.
 These are admissions where SARS-CoV-2 is not the cause but is coincidental due to community transmission.
-Candidate reasons were identified in the International Severe Acute Respiratory and emerging Infection Consortium (ISARIC) prospective study of COVID-19 in children, such as trauma, poisoning, or elective surgery.<sup>22</sup> We identified and included a wider range of relevant primary reasons for admission than ISARIC, by iterative clinical review of codes in the admissions dataset (Supplementary Materials Table A: mental health disorders, eye conditions, dental conditions, injuries, trauma, assault, self-harm, poisoning, surgical problems such as those affecting bowel or testis, certain pregnancy related conditions).
+Candidate reasons were identified in the International Severe Acute Respiratory and emerging Infection Consortium (ISARIC) prospective study of COVID-19 in children, such as trauma, poisoning, or elective surgery<a href="https://paperpile.com/c/npFJxx/iF37">[13]</a>.
+We identified and included a wider range of relevant primary reasons for admission than ISARIC, by iterative clinical review of codes in the admissions dataset (mental health disorders, eye conditions, dental conditions, injuries, trauma, assault, self-harm, poisoning, surgical problems such as those affecting bowel or testis, certain pregnancy related conditions).
 Incidental admissions all had codes U07.1 or U07.2 as a non-primary reason for admission and / or a Positive test before day 8 of the admission.
    </td>
   </tr>
   <tr>
    <td><strong>3)  Paediatric Inflammatory Multisystem Syndrome with a temporal association with SARS-COV-2 (PIMS-TS) Admissions</strong>
    </td>
    <td>
-    We classified an admission as PIMS-TS if a reason for hospitalisation was a PIMS-TS Code (R65, M30.3, U07.5) ,<sup>20</sup> but none of the pre-specified exclude codes (Supplementary Materials Table A) indicating an alternative diagnosis of sepsis or major bacterial infection were present.
-Patients with PIMS-TS admission type could also have a Covid code as a reason for admission and may or may not have a Positive test as it has previously been demonstrated that the majority are PCR negative.<sup>23-25</sup> After clinical review of the ICD-10 codes listed as the reasons for admission amongst children who had a PIMS-TS code as a non-primary reason for admission, these were included because (after applying the listed exclusion codes) these codes were consistent with a diagnosis of PIMS-TS.
+    We classified an admission as PIMS-TS if a reason for hospitalisation was a PIMS-TS Code (R65, M30.3, U07.5)<a href="https://paperpile.com/c/npFJxx/4D3N">[14]</a>,  but none of the exclude codes indicating an alternative diagnosis of sepsis or major bacterial infection were present.
+Patients with PIMS-TS admission type could also have a Covid code as a reason for admission and may or may not have a Positive test as it has previously been demonstrated that the majority are PCR negative<a href="https://paperpile.com/c/npFJxx/seVD+iVAE+no6k">[15–17]</a>.
+After clinical review of the ICD-10 codes listed as the reasons for admission amongst children who had a PIMS-TS code as a non-primary reason for admission, these were included because (after applying the listed exclusion codes) these codes were consistent with a diagnosis of PIMS-TS.
    </td>
   </tr>
   <tr>